-We estimate that the net proceeds from the sale of common stock that we are offering will be approximately \$.
-This projection is based upon the public offering price of \$ per share and after deducting underwriting discounts and commissions as well as estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of common stock that we are offering will be approximately \$67.7 million.
+This projection is based upon an assumed public offering price of \$12.05 per share, which was the last reported sale price on The NASDAQ Global Market on November 23, 2012, and after deducting underwriting discounts and commissions as well as estimated offering expenses payable by us.